 Even the museum’s location is historic, as it’s situated in the very building that held meetings of the Kefauver committee – a U.S. Senate special committee formed in the 1950’s to investigate organized crime.

 Tickets for adults are $29.95 (or save $10 when you go after 5 PM).
 The Mob Museum is open seven days a week, from 9 AM to 9 PM.

 For this you’ll need $200 and a whole day.
 But don’t worry, you will only lose $100 (at the maximum).

-The $20 challenge has you going to ten casinos downtown.
+The $20 challenge has you going to ten of Fremont Street Casinos downtown.
 At each place you’ll pick a small stakes game, such as quarter or nickel poker, the $1 Shoot To Win Craps, nickel slots, quarter slots, etc.

 At each of the ten casinos, you’ll put one twenty dollar bill into the machine.
 You’ll proceed to play until you either (A) Double your money, or (B) Lose half of it ($10).

 It’s a good way to have fun while making your money last, and seeing every casino downtown.
 At the end of the challenge, you’ll have between $100 minimum, or $400 maximum, assuming you don’t hit a big jackpot, and assuming assuming you strictly follow the rules of the challenge, (i.e. walking away if you lose $10).

 You can add to the challenge by having a drink at each of the ten casinos.
 In that case, bring along an extra $20 for tips.

 Drinkers and more specifically, cocktail connoisseurs will find the Fremont Street area to be their alcohol nirvana, as the area is home to numerous bars, ranging from modern brew pus, to classic old school dive bars.